Key Takeaways

 blueCheck icon

 Certain worker types are exempt from coverage requirements depending on your state.
-Independent contractors, agricultural workers, domestic employees, and real estate agents are often exempt from workers' comp requirements.
+Independent contractors, agricultural workers, domestic employees and real estate agents are exempt from workers' comp requirements.

 What Is a Workers' Compensation Exemption?

-Most businesses with employees must have workers' compensation insurance, and exemptions are rare.
+Most businesses with employees need workers' comp insurance, and exemptions are rare.
 If you have even one employee, you want coverage regardless of your business structure or industry.
-Exemptions primarily apply to business owners themselves: sole proprietors, partners, LLC members and corporate officers who can exclude themselves from coverage while still protecting their employees.
+Exemptions mainly apply to business owners themselves: sole proprietors, partners, LLC members and corporate officers who can exclude themselves from coverage while still protecting their employees.

 Business Owners

-• Sole proprietors with no employees (most straightforward exemption)
+• Sole proprietors with no employees are the most straightforward exemption

-• Business partners when no employees work outside the partnership
+• Business partners when no one outside the partnership works as an employee

-• Corporate officers who meet state ownership requirements
+• Corporate officers who meet their state's ownership requirements

 • LLC members in most states